Azure-Samples/service-bus-dotnet-manage-publish-subscribe-with-basic-features/README.md

 ### Set the auth file path to an environment variable

 Follow one of the examples below depending on your operating system to create the environment variable.
-If using Windows close your opened IDE or shell and restart it to be able to read the environment variable.
+If using Windows close your opened IDE or shell and restart it to make environment variable avaliable.

 Linux